myvsky/avito-fav-map/README.md

-# Avito favorites map
+# Avito map of Favorites list
-## Display ads positions from Avito's Favorite list with Google Maps.
+## Display ads positions from Favorites list with Google Maps.
 ### Description
 The microservice use Chrome cookies to gain access to the Avito and Google Maps accounts without the need for authorization each time it is used.
 Need to keep